julianneq/Lake_Problem_DPS/Re-evaluation/README.md

 * Re-evaluate the DPS and intertemporal policies.
 You will need to make a directory for the output.
 This is set up to run in parallel using mpi4py.
 From this directory, run the following commands:
 `mkdir DPS/output`,
 `mkdir Intertemporal/output`,
-`cd DPS && qsub resimulateDPS.sh`,
+`cd DPS && sbatch resimulateDPS.sh`,
-`cd ./../Intertemporal && qsub resimulateIT.sh`.
+`cd ./../Intertemporal && sbatch resimulateIT.sh`.
 You can change the number of nodes and processors on line 3 of `resimulateDPS.sh` and `resimulateIT.sh`.
 Make sure to also scale the walltime on line 2 up or down, accordingly.
 If necessary, change lines 7 and 8 for your machine.

 * Next, calculate the domain satisficing criterion for the policies found by each solution strategy.
 From this directory run the following commands: